 As mentioned above, Apple Music streams are encrypted, which restricts you from listening to downloaded Apple Music tracks after canceling the subscription.
 To keep your downloaded Apple Music songs forever on your iPhone, iPad, Mac, or other devices, you should learn how to record Apple Music songs.

 NoteBurner Apple Music Converter ( Windows | Mac ) comes to rescue.
 It's a professional audio downloading tool to record Apple Music songs and convert them to plain MP3, AAC, FLAC, AIFF, WAV, or ALAC.
 Unlike other traditional music recorders, NoteBurner allows to automatically analyze your Apple Music library and record songs in bulk.
 Even lossless ALAC Apple Music tracks can be downloaded with 100% original quality preserved.

-NoteBurner Apple Music downloader is shareware.
-The free trial version supports downloading the first 3 mins of each song for testing.
+NoteBurner Apple Music downloader is 100% safe and clean to use.
 If you have some tracks in your library, as long as they're playable on iTunes/Apple Music, just drag & drop your audio files to NoteBurner and give it a shot!

 The following detailed tutorial will take the Mac version as an example to illustrate how to record Apple Music tracks with NoteBurner Apple Music Converter.
 After following the steps below, your whole Apple Music library can be saved on iPhone, Mac or other devices even after the subscription is closed.

 Launch Apple Music Converter on Mac and just select "Apple Music web player".
 Open an Apple Music playlist on the web player window and then click the "Add" button to add it to convert.